-After two years passed, God sent Moshe and Aharon to Pharaoh to tell him once again to let the B'nei Yisrael leave Egypt.
+Two years had passed when God sent Moshe and Aharon to Pharaoh to tell him once again to let the B'nei Yisrael leave Egypt.
 They went to the palace and Pharaoh related to God's message but he refused to listen to God's command.
-Then God revealed His great power which was now used against Pharaoh and Egypt and against the servants of Pharaoh.
+Then God showed His great power which was now used against Pharaoh and Egypt and against the servants of Pharaoh.
 They were smitten with severe plagues.

 Aharon was ordered to turn the waters of Egypt to blood.
-When the Egyptians wished to draw water from a well, this water would turn to blood.
-This also happened as soon as anyone wished to drink water from a cup, to knead dough or to cook anything.
+When the Egyptians wished to draw water from a well, this water would also turn to blood.
+This happened as soon as anyone wished to drink water from a cup or to knead dough or cook anything.
 The water would always turn to blood.

 Then came the swarms of frogs which emerged from the river and reached the homes of the Egyptians.
 When they drank water the frogs would breed and roll about inside their stomachs.
-Their drinking and cooking water bred frogs and the very perspiration of their bodies made these frogs appear and swarm around on their beds.
+Their drinking and cooking water bred frogs and the very perspiration of their bodies also made these frogs appear and swarm around on their beds.

 The anger of God was still not appeased.
 Then came the third plague of lice.
-They came in such numbers that they formed piles higher than three feet from the ground.
+They came in such numbers that they formed piles to the height of over three feet from the ground.
 They spread over the skin of man and cattle.